Ruiqi-Chang/spcis1051/README.md

 Youtube link: https://www.youtube.com/watch?v=p2GRrx2hTMw
-Codes: I upload the codes in the master branch rather then the main branch
+Codes: I uploaded the codes in the master branch rather than the main branch